Walking Around Fifth Avenue South in Naples, Florida

 By Chelle Koster Walton

-In Naples, forgo the luxury car and stroll tree-lined streets lined with shops, sculptures and restaurants.
+Forgo the luxury car and stroll tree-lined streets lined with shops, sculptures and restaurants.
+Start at 5th Avenue South in Naples.

 Footloose & Car-Free